siavava/portfolio/content/projects/deep-learning/transfusion.md

 dataset, filtered to that year), building its vocabulary from the sorted set of characters in the text, and generates one character at a time.

-**Attention is a soft lookup.** Each token emits a query, a key, and a value; a token attends to the others by how well its query matches their
+Attention works as a soft lookup: each token emits a query, a key, and a value, and attends to the others by how well its query matches their keys:
-keys:

 $$
 \operatorname{Attention}(Q, K, V)